luisparravicini/cities-climate/README.md

 It initially scrapes data from WeatherBase and builds a local cache, so the script can resume from where it left off if interrupted.
 After downloading all the data, it saves a .csv file with all the data.

+## List of cities within a temperature range (2)

+Given a temperature range it lists cities having average monthly temperature in that range for all the year.

+### Running

+Run the script:

+`python -m cities-climate.wikipedia_temps --min MIN_TEMP --max MAX_TEMP`

+This script uses data from a wikipedia article listing average temps for several cities around the world.
+After downloading and parsing, the data is stored in a csv file.